mjishnu/pypdl/README.md

 for url in urls:
     dl.start(url, block=False)

-    # waiting for the size and other preliminary data to be retrived
-    while dl.wait:
-        time.sleep(0.1)

     # get the size of the file and add it to size list
     size.append(dl.size)